atl-love/healthcare-provider/README.md

   View live demo on [Heroku](https://serene-hamlet-17162.herokuapp.com/).

   View [sample query output on Heroku](https://serene-hamlet-17162.herokuapp.com/providers?min_average_medicare_payments=30250&max_average_medicare_payments=30259).

+### Assumptions
+1. For the query string, the assumption is that an array of values will not be received.
+For example, this case will not be handled:
+GET /providers?state=CA&state=GA&state=KY
+2. In a production environment, there are special considerations, such as visibility and security, which were not heavily considered in this iteration.
+3. Assuming that the user is entering valid data.
+There is some input validation, but not extensive.
+4. Invalid SQL queries will result in a message to the user that says, "Malformed request.
+Error retrieving data from database."
+5. Depending on the browser, for large responses the browser may crash.
+A design consideration to improve this would be to do "lazy-loading" or use a tool/framework to load part of the data at a time (i.e. AJAX, react-list, retrieve only first 500 sql queries, etc).

 ## API Reference
 Time provided and with more REST endpoints, I'd use Swagger for documentation.
 Below are